itx-informationssysteme/jobapplications/Documentation/User/Index.rst

 Success page
 ------------
 This page will be called when the applicants application was successfully sent.
-The plugin here: *Jobs: Application Success Page*
+The plugin here: *Jobapplications: Application Success Page*

 The job of this plugin is to provide a success message which is personalized to the applicant.
 It either easily integrates with other content elements on the page or the template is easily customizable